DomIRC/domirc.github.io/cloaks/index.md

 A **nat cloak** is considered as a **gateway cloak** and has the same properties.
 Those are automatically applied when you connect from some places with an extended connection limit.

+# Security Considerations

+A **cloak**, no matter the one we are talking about, will **never** protect nor hide your
+IP address properly.
+Anyone with enough knowledge about IRC knows that, and some of them know
+how to do (you can find tutorials yourself) as a `/whois` is not the only mean to get someone's informations.

+So, having a **cloak** on DomIRC only allows you to display something else in **whois requests**
+and not having your IP address in everyone's logs, as some channels might publish them.

+Those are useful to target a single user, especially in bans or various bots' access lists.
+Beside that, a **group cloak** is also meant to show your affiliation with a specific group.